MicrosoftDocs/PlayReady/Docs/Overview/playready-and-other-protection-technologies.md

 > [!NOTE]
 > This is not the operation of moving PlayReady protected content from one location to another, which does not require any right.
 This is the operation of moving the protected content AND the right or license to play it.

-For example, a PlayReady Client may decrypt PlayReady content to re-encrypt it using CPRM and store it onto a CPRM enabled drive, then deleting the original PlayReady protected content and license.
-This operation moves the content (the original PlayReady protect content file no longer exist on the device, but a copy has been created on the Content Protection for Recordable Media (CPRM)-enabled drive), and involves transcription (PlayReady decryption and CSS re-encryption).
+For example, a PlayReady Client may decrypt PlayReady content to re-encrypt it using Content Protection for Recordable Media (CPRM) and store it on a CPRM enabled drive, then delete the original PlayReady protected content and license.
+This operation moves the content (the original PlayReady protected content file no longer exists on the device, but a copy has been created on the CPRM-enabled drive), and involves transcription (PlayReady decryption and CSS re-encryption).

 A MoveEnabler object is an optional right that a license may contain.
 If it is present, the client is allowed to move the content to the corresponding format and storage.
 Note that a MoveEnabler involves an Export operation if making the corresponding destination format requires transcription (that is, PlayReady decryption and re-encryption with a different encryption key and format).